Johnson Brothers Plant Finder

 (Photo courtesy of NetPS Plant Finder)

 Spread: 3 feet

 A very small shrub for detail use in gardens, with bluish needle-like foliage and pink urn-shaped flowers in spring; very fastidious as to growing conditions, needs ample consistent moisture and highly organic soils, will not tolerate alkaline soil

 Bog Rosemary features dainty nodding white bell-shaped flowers with shell pink overtones at the ends of the branches from mid to late spring.
-It has bluish-green foliage.
+It has bluish-green evergreen foliage.
 The needles remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Bog Rosemary is a multi-stemmed evergreen shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.